Hans J. Røsjorde: Political career

 Having previously served in the position of deputy representative from Hordaland during the term 1981-1985 and 1985-1989, Røsjorde first became a parliamentarian in 1987, midway through the second term when he permanently replaced the deceased Bjørn Erling Ytterhorn.
 He was then elected to the Parliament of Norway in 1989, and he was re-elected on two occasions.
 Røsjorde was a prominent member of Parliament, serving as President of the Lagting (1989-1993), as chair of the defense committee (1989-2001), and finally becoming Vice President of the Storting (1997-2001).

-Before entering the national political scene Røsjorde was a member of Stord municipal council from 1979 to 1989.
+Before entering the national political scene Røsjorde was a member of the municipal council of Stord Municipalityfrom 1979 to 1989.

 In 2001 he became the County Governor of Oslo and Akershus, succeeding Kåre Willoch.
 He was the first County Governor for the Progress Party.
 He retired in 2011.
 He joined the Norwegian Parliamentary Intelligence Oversight Committee in 2011.

 His role as a prominent politician from the Norwegian Progress Party has, unlike for most of his party comrades, not been stained by involvement in intrigue and the many conflicts that is associated with that party.
 In an interview with the newspaper Aftenposten in connection with his 60th birthday and his start as County Governor he himself describes his role as "rather that of a mediator and advisor".

 Hans Røsjorde currently lives in Oslo, having moved there from Stord when he took up his post as County Governor.
 As a hobby, he takes care of his antique Willy's Jeep.